acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

     Pulsed coherent radar.

 The second feature is that it is coherent, which means that each transmitted signal has a stable time and phase reference on the pico second scale, which allows for high accuracy measurements.
-Coherent radar systems usually rely on a continuous generation of the radio signal, which consumes a lot of current independent on update rate, hence one of the innovations Acconeer have made is to combine the benefits of pulsed systems and the benefits of coherent systems into one product, the Pulsed Coherent Radar (PCR).
+Coherent radar systems usually rely on a continuous generation of the radio signal, which consumes a lot of current independent on update rate, hence one of the innovations Acconeer has made is to combine the benefits of pulsed systems and the benefits of coherent systems into one product, the Pulsed Coherent Radar (PCR).
 The unique selling points of the PCR sensor are summarized in :numref:`fig_unique_selling_points`.
 The sensor makes it possible to perform high accuracy measurements while consuming very little power and the fast pulsing of the system makes it possible to track fast movements.

 .. _fig_unique_selling_points: